Every week, I get a ton of emails from blog readers with career questions they want me to answer.

 You’re Too Quick to Give Up

-Research shows that, in order to enjoy a task, you need to be proficient with it.
+Research shows that, in order to enjoy a task, you need to be proficient with it, and proficiency takes time.
 Think of learning a musical instrument.
 It’s no fun until you can play a few songs that sound recognizable.
 Then, it gets easier and the enjoyment flows.

 The same is true at work.
 For most people, getting in the rhythm of a new job is uncomfortable.
 It may take as much as a year to really become good at what you’re doing and to understand the ins and outs of the position.
 In the meantime, a lot of people give up.
 They figure it’s just not the right fit.
 Then, when they move on to a new position, they quickly end up back in the same place and the cycle begins again.